CS203UCR/2024fa-cs203-hello-starter/README.md

 ## Open the Notebook

 Switch to the tab with file browser and navigate to the directory you just cloned.
-Click on `Lab.ipynb` to open the lab and get to work!
+Click on `assignment.ipynb` to open the assignment and get to work!

 **Note:** You'll need to trust the notebook when Jupyter asks.